Cocoa Conversations: How To Store Chocolate

 Have you ever opened up a chocolate bar and found what looks like white wax on the surface of the chocolate?

 Don’t worry!
 It’s not mold; it’s a phenomenon called bloom.
 This happens when your chocolate has either been stored in a spot that is too warm or too cold.
+Out of range temperatures, like storing in the freezer, can cause the cocoa butter to separate from the cocoa solids within the chocolate bar, producing the whitish film on the surface.
 To prevent this from happening, you'll want to properly store your chocolate.

-Here's how: Store your chocolate in a cool, dry place, well wrapped, away from strong odors and direct sunlight.
-Ideally, chocolate should be stored at an ambient temperature between 65 and 75 degrees F.
+Here's how: Store your chocolate in a cool, dry place, well wrapped, and away from direct sunlight.
+Ideally, chocolate should be stored at an ambient temperature between 65 and 75 degrees F. Chocolate can also absorb flavors from nearby items with strong odors, so keep away from things like onion for the best flavor.

 There is no reason to freeze chocolate.
 The only reason to refrigerate it would be if the ambient temperature started climbing towards the 90-degree range.